le-pp2402/Metube/README.md

   Other users can now watch the live stream through an HLS video player embedded in your website or app.

-TODO:

-Here's a well-structured **TODO list** in **Markdown** format with your tasks rewritten clearly in English and adjusted for clarity:

----

 ## ✅ TODO List
 * [ ] **Integrate CDN support**
   Set up a Content Delivery Network (use CloudFront) to serve HLS (`.m3u8`/`.ts`) files efficiently to end users.